TrellixVulnTeam/swahilipython_SCMU/Doc/reference/expressions.rst

 directly in the enclosing scope and then passed as an argument to the implicitly nested scope.
-Subsequent :keyword:`!for` clauses and any filter condition in the leftmost :keyword:`!for` clause cannot be evaluated in the enclosing scope as they may depend on the values obtained from the leftmost iterable.
+Subsequent :keyword:`!for` clauses and any filter condition in the leftmost :keyword:`!for` clause cannot be evaluated in the enclosing scope as they may depend on the values obtained kutoka the leftmost iterable.
 For example:
 ``[x*y for x in range(10) for y in range(x, x+10)]``.

-To ensure the comprehension always results in a container of the appropriate type, ``yield`` and ``yield from`` expressions are prohibited in the implicitly nested scope.
+To ensure the comprehension always results in a container of the appropriate type, ``yield`` and ``yield kutoka`` expressions are prohibited in the implicitly nested scope.

 .. index::